COL '20, YLEAD Coordinator

 SFS '20, Peer Leader

-Chelsea will be a Sophomore in the School of Foreign service this coming school year.
-She is planning on majoring in Culture and Politics with a certificate in global development (but then again, who knows?!) ¯\_(ツ)_/¯ If you are trying to start a conversation with her and don’t know where to start, remember the ABCD’s: Activism; Bananas; College accessibility; and Dogs.
-Apart from having awkward conversations around campus, Chelsea can be found at Student of Color Alliance meetings, Leaders in Education about Diversity facilitations, out on excursions with Movimiento Estudiantil Chicanx de Aztlán or “getting her homework done” at the Center for Multicultural Equity and Access.
-If she looks familiar, maybe you saw her speed walking around Georgetown, organizing Hoya Saxa Weekend with the planning committee!
+Chelsea will be a Junior in the School of Foreign service this coming school year.
+She is majoring in Culture and Politics with a minor in French (but then again who knows) ¯\_(ツ)_/¯ If you are trying to start a conversation with her and don’t know where to start, remember the ABCD’s: Activism; Bananas; College accessibility; and Dogs.
+Apart from having awkward conversations around campus, Chelsea can be found writing emails as a Leaders in Education about Diversity (LEAD) co-chair, out on excursions with Movimiento Estudiantil Chicanx de Aztlán’s executive board or working at the front desk at the Center for Multicultural Equity and Access (CMEA).
+She is looking forward to being a resident of Casa Latina this fall, make sure to stop by to say hello!

-Now that you know a little about her, make sure you you come to YLEAD and share YOUR narrative, because it is as important as anything we “ylead-ers” will be able to share with you over the week!
+Now that you know a little about her, make sure you come to YLEAD and share YOUR narrative, because it is as important as anything we “ylead-ers” will be able to share with you over the week

 NHS '20, Peer Leader